The Energy Efficiency

 The energy and environmental transition will only succeed if society changes of its own free will.
 François Moisan, Executive Director of Strategy & Research at the French Environment and Energy Management Agency (ADEME), explains the philosophy behind the scenarios elaborated by ADEME to Planète Énergies.

-"The energy transition assumes profound changes in our technologies, economy and consumption patterns.
+"The assumes profound changes in our technologies, economy and consumption patterns.
 We are talking about real transformations, not slight modifications.
 An ambition like that can make people nervous, as they start thinking that they will have to deprive themselves, or drive less.

 ADEME's forward-looking scenarios of French society in 2030 and 2050 show that the goals can be attained without sacrificing quality of life or lowering incomes – on the contrary.
 The job is to persuade people that the energy transition is feasible without going back to the days of reading by candlelight.